github-xiaogang/woodpecker/plugin.md

 }

 /*
-this handler will be called on receiving a request whose service named "adh.Echo", action named "echo". request parameter could carry a dictionary body and a binary payload. and you must call [request finish] or other finsh method to response the request.
+this handler will be called on receiving a request whose service named "adh.EchoService", action named "echo". request parameter could carry a dictionary body and a binary payload. and you must call [request finish] or other finsh method to response the request.
 */